MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

 ---
-title: "Intro: Create Static Web Apps using CLI"
+title: "Create Static Web App with serverless API"
 description: Create a static web app (React and API) and locally develop using the SWA CLI.
 Run the same code locally and remotely to ensure that customers get the correct web behavior. ms.topic: how-to ms.date: 10/19/2021 ms.custom: devx-track-js
 #intent: Create Express.js web app with easy auth configured.
 ---
-# 1. Create a static web app using CLI
+# Create a Static web app with a serverless API

-In this article series, learn how to:
+Learn how to:

 * Create a [static web app](/azure/static-web-apps/) (SWA)
 * Locally develop your static web app using the [SWA CLI](https://github.com/Azure/static-web-apps-cli).